Symmetry structure of the interactions in near-BPS corners of $ \mathcal{N} = 4$ super-Yang-Mills: and algebras

-In this section, we would like to give an example of the fact that $H_{\rm int}$ is invariant under the action of the fermionic generators of $\SU(1,2|2)$.
+In this section, we would like to give an example showing how the action is invariant under the SU$(1,2)$ symmetry action.
+Without loss of generality, we will only consider the action by supercharges in \eqref{eq:SU122-super-block}.
 Take $Q_1^\dagger$ as the example.
 Its action on the Hamiltonian is

 The variation is exactly a telescopic sum and can be proven to vanish by shifting $n \to n-1$.
 The $Q_2^\dagger$ and $S^\dagger_i$ actions are similar.
 The supercharge $Q_1^\dagger$ is relating $(B_2^\dagger, B_1^{2\dagger})$ as vector multiplet and $(B_0^\dagger, B_1^{1\dagger})$ to be an $\mN=1$ chiral multiplet.
 The cancellation is happening between the corresponding $\mN=1$ supermultiplet.